SignalK/SensESP/README.md

 A Wiki page with more detailed information about using SensESP is [here](https://github.com/SignalK/SensESP/wiki).

-Libraries for some SensESP "add-ons" can be found [here](https://github.com/SensESP).
-Initially, there are a few external sensors in this list
-(such as the INA family of voltage and current sensors).
-Eventually, there may be add-ons to interface with other hardware or software.

-*NOTE:* If you have an existing project that fails to compile after 2020-10-22, add the following line to the `[env]` section of the `platformio.ini` file of your project:

-    lib_ldf_mode = deep

 ## Getting Started

 You must have a Signal K Server running on your network, or SensESP has nothing to connect to.
 The most common installation is the Signal K node server running on a Raspberry Pi.
 Installation instructions for that are [here](https://github.com/SignalK/signalk-server-node/blob/master/raspberry_pi_installation.md).